 Her work has been exhibited in the U.K., and internationally.

 Solo exhibitions include "The Magician" at Gloam Gallery, Sheffield (2021).

-Her work has been exhibited nationally, in the UK and internationally.
-Solo exhibitions include most recently "The Magician" at Gloam Gallery, Sheffield.
-International group exhibitions include, amongst others, "Photography is Magic", Aperture Foundation, New York, 2016 curated by Charlotte Cotton.
-She has taken part in international residencies, including the "New Materiality" residency, at the Banff, Centre for Arts, Alberta, Canada.
+International group exhibitions include, most recently "Leeds Artists Show 2023", "Seeing Stars" (2022) at the Stanley and Audrey Burton Gallery, University of Leeds and "Photography is Magic", Aperture Foundation, New York, (2016) curated by Charlotte Cotton.
+She has taken part in international residencies, including the "New Materiality" residency, at the Banff, Centre for Arts, Alberta, Canada (2016).

 She holds a Practice-based Phd (2007) from Goldsmiths College, University of London and an MA in Photographic Studies from the University of Westminster, (2002).
-My work is held in private art collections and the Paul D. Fleck Archive of Artists Books at the Banff Centre for Arts, Alberta, Canada.
+Her work is held in private art collections and the Paul D. Fleck Archive of Artists Books at the Banff Centre for Arts, Alberta, Canada.